cockroachdb/docs/v21.1/show-create.md

 ### Show the statements needed to recreate all tables, views, and sequences in the current database

-<span class="version-tag">New in v21.1:</span> To return the `CREATE` statements for all of the tables, views, and sequences in the current database, use `SHOW CREATE ALL TABLES`.
+{% include_cached new-in.html version="v21.1" %} To return the `CREATE` statements for all of the tables, views, and sequences in the current database, use `SHOW CREATE ALL TABLES`.

 Note that this statement also returns the [`ALTER` statements](alter-table.html) that add, modify, and validate an object's [constraints](constraints.html).